Arben Malaj

-Arben Malaj (born 19 September 1961 in the city of Vlora, Albania) has been Minister of Finance and Economy in the Republic of Albania different times from 1997 until 2005.
+Arben Malaj (born 19 September 1961) has been Minister of Finance and Economy in the Republic of Albania different times from 1997 until 2005.
 He is known for transforming the Albanian economy into a European profile, after the hard social-economic crisis that this country passed during the year 1997.
 He served as a Member of the Albanian Parliament from 1997 to 2013 chairing the Parliamentary Committee on Economy and Finance.

 Since 2016 Malaj serves as Member of the Supervisory Council of the Bank of Albania and is Honorary President of the Institute for Public Policy and Good Governance, a think-tank he co-founded in 2013.
 Prof. Malaj is the author of several economics studies and has mentored many doctoral candidates on topics related to local and global financial developments.
 He has also published several scientific publications.

 Early life and professional career

-Malaj was born in Vlora, city in the south seaside of Albania.
+Malaj was born in Vlorë, a city in the south seaside of Albania.
 Deriving from a simple family, Arben was the fifth from his nine brothers and sisters.
 Despite much difficulty, he achieved notable scientific progress in comparison with his companions of the school gaining so the right of study, and he was financially supported by his brothers to follow the university studies for Economics at the University of Tirana, graduating in 1986 in Finance profile.
 Finishing university with distinguished results, he was appointed as the National Commercial Bank – Financial Representative for the Vlora branch.
 He held this function until 1992, year when his professional capacity was promoted in the position of executive director for the National Bank of Albania in the southern region.

 The high performance led him in SME, Tirana Regional Director for the EU PHARE Program where Malaj's qualitative standards signed a new success for his career.
 For two years afterward, in the period 1996-1997 he initiated a professional studio, offering Economic Advisor.
 In 1997 the position of Albania Governor for the World Bank was consigned to him.